-Stakeholder Environmental requirement EIS reference/section identify, characterise and classify all waste that will be generated onsite, including the proposed quantities of the waste.
-Note: All waste must be classified in accordance with EPA's Waste Classification Guidelines. identify, characterise and classify all waste that is proposed to be disposed of to an offsite location, including proposed quantities of the waste and the disposal locations for the waste.
-This includes waste that is intended for re- use or recycling. include a commitment to retaining all sampling and classification results for the life of the project to demonstrate compliance with EPA's Waste Classification Guidelines. provide details of how waste will be handled and managed onsite to minimise pollution, including: a) stockpile location and management i. labelling of stockpiles for identification, ensuring that all waste is clearly identified and stockpiled separately from other types of material (especially the separation of any contaminated and non- contaminated waste). ii. proposed height limits for all waste to reduce the potential for dust and odour. iii. procedures for minimising the movement of waste around the site and double handling. iv. measures to minimise leaching from stockpiles into the surrounding environment, such as sediment fencing, impervious and geofabric liners etc. b) erosion, sediment and leachate control including measures to be implemented to minimise erosion, leachate and sediment mobilisation at the site during works.
+Identify, characterise and classify all waste that will be generated onsite, including the proposed quantities of the waste.

+Note: All waste must be classified in accordance with EPA's Waste Classification Guidelines.

+Identify, characterise and classify all waste that is proposed to be disposed of to an offsite location, including proposed quantities of the waste and the disposal locations for the waste.

+This includes waste that is intended for re-use or recycling.

+- Include a commitment to retaining all sampling and classification results for the life of the project to demonstrate compliance with EPA's Waste Classification Guidelines. - Provide details of how waste will be handled and managed onsite to minimise pollution, including: - a) Stockpile location and management - Labelling of stockpiles for identification, ensuring that all waste is clearly identified and stockpiled separately from other types of material (especially the separation of any contaminated and non-contaminated waste). - Proposed height limits for all waste to reduce the potential for dust and odour. - Procedures for minimising the movement of waste around the site and double handling. - Measures to minimise leaching from stockpiles into the surrounding environment, such as sediment fencing, impervious and geofabric liners etc. - b) Erosion, sediment and leachate control including measures to be implemented to minimise erosion, leachate and sediment mobilisation at the site during works.
 The EIS should show the location of each measure to be implemented.
-The Proponent should consider measures such as: i. sediment traps ii. diversion banks iii. sediment fences iv. bunds (earth, hay, mulch) v. geofabric liners vi. other control measures as appropriate The Proponent should also provide details of: a) how leachate from stockpiled waste material will be kept separate from stormwater runoff; b) treatment of leachate through a wastewater treatment plant (if applicable); and c) any proposed transport and disposal of leachate off-site. provide details of how the waste will be handled and managed during transport to a lawful facility.
-If the waste provide details of how the waste will be tracted and possesses hazardous characteristics, the Proponent must provide details of how the waste will be treated or immobilised to render it suitable for transport and disposal. immobilised to render it suitable for transport and disposal.
+The Proponent should consider measures such as: - Sediment traps - Diversion banks - Sediment fences - Bunds (earth, hay, mulch) - Geofabric liners - Other control measures as appropriate

+The Proponent should also provide details of:

+- how leachate from stockpiled waste material will be kept separate from stormwater runoff; - treatment of leachate through a wastewater treatment plant (if applicable); and - any proposed transport and disposal of leachate off-site. - Provide details of how the waste will be handled and managed during transport to a lawful facility.
+If the waste possesses hazardous characteristics, the Proponent must provide details of how the waste will be treated or immobilised to render it suitable for transport and disposal. - Include details of all procedures and protocols to be implemented to ensure that any waste leaving the site is transported and disposed of lawfully and does not pose a risk to human health or the environment. - Include a statement demonstrating that the Proponent is aware of EPA's requirements with respect to notification and tracking of waste.